Traveling to Prague Alone:

 4. Is it safe for a woman to travel alone to Prague?

-Yes, Prague is considered safe for solo female travelers.
+Yes, Prague is considered safe for solo female travellers.
 Many women travel to Prague alone and report positive experiences.
 It’s a well-lit, walkable city, and violent crime is rare.
 As with any city, it’s wise to avoid isolated areas at night and to remain aware of your surroundings.
 But overall, Prague is a great destination for women traveling solo.

 5. Is it safe to walk around Prague alone?